Understanding your tax bracket can make a big difference when managing your finances. But few people really understand how tax brackets work.

 The United States uses a progressive federal tax system.
 That means that tax rates start lower then go up as income increases.
 Because of the way this is set up, it creates “brackets” – or ranges of income that fall within a certain tax rate.

-Let’s look at the proposed 2018 tax brackets for married joint filers to use as an example.
-The explanation will be the same, but the rates different, if you are single or filing as head of household.
-You can see the full currently proposed 2018 brackets and rates here.
+Let’s look at the 2020 tax brackets for married joint filers to use as an example.
+The explanation will be the same, but the rates different, if you are filing single or as head of household.

 |BRACKET||TAX IS THIS AMOUNT|